vbonduro/AudioBookRequest/README.md

 # AudioBookRequest

 > [!CAUTION]
-> This project is in it's very early stages.
+> This project is in its very early stages.
 It's basically a weekend project at this state.
 There might be some bugs or unfinished parts.

 Your tool for handling audiobook requests on a Plex/AudioBookShelf/Jellyfin instance.